kshepard/parametric-polymorphism-lightning-talk/PITCHME.md

 -- Function that takes an integer, and returns an integer foo :: Int -> Int

--- This might be a a square function: foo i = i * i
+-- This might be a square function: foo i = i * i

 -- Or a doubling function